 When they’re done, they relinquish those privileges and return to their base profile.
 This will satisfy all those regulatory mandates that say we need to accept that there is an as-needed case for powerful users to be on the system, but we don’t have to do it without any type of oversight.

-A profile swap through a tool like Powertech Authority Broker is a much more secure, robust, and auditable way of allowing powerful users on your system.
+A profile swap through a tool like Powertech Authority Broker for IBM i is a much more secure, robust, and auditable way of allowing powerful users on your system.

 Learn more about how monitoring and auditing profile swaps with Powertech Authority Broker for IBM i can make your IBM i more secure.